 The steady buzz of tattoo machines provides a subtle soundtrack inside Prison Break Tattoos on Washington Avenue.
 But the buzz about this local first responder-themed tattoo studio is about to get louder.
-Filming for a nationally televised reality show wrapped in October.
-The show, "Hero Ink," is scheduled to air at 9 p.m.
+A nationally televised unscripted reality show, "Hero Ink," is scheduled to air at 9 p.m.
 (CT), Thursday, June 6 on the A&E cable network.

 Opened in 2013 by Houston Police Department Sgt.
 Bryan Klevens, Prison Break Tattoos attracts a nationwide and international clientele, primarily those who work in the military, law enforcement, fire and emergency services.

 Each half-hour episode features stories from several first responders and guest tattoo artists.
 In the premiere episode, Sgt.
 Sean “Sticks” Larkin, from A&E’s “Live PD” stops by to get a special tattoo to commemorate his decades of service, according to an A&E news release.

 "Other stories featured include tributes to service animals, first responders who risked everything to help others on Sept.
 11, heroes who came together to protect people and property from natural disasters, and teams who have made difficult decisions amid harrowing ordeals.
 In each case, the clients honor these stories of bravery through a unique tattoo that serves as a lifelong reminder to the moments and people who have impacted their lives and the lives of others," publicity materials stated.